|Homosexuality, Gay Marriage & The Church|

 (by Chris Long)

-Seemingly every corner of our society now is pushing the narrative that homosexuality not only isn't wrong, but is to be celebrated.
-Literally, it is everywhere, from pretty much every primetime t.v. show in the last 15 years to news outlets to movies to schools to companies and their "diversity training" - this certain narrative is heavily pushed all over society.
-It has actually become "cool" to say that you are gay.
-You are now in the "in crowd" and to be looked up to and celebrated if you say you are gay.
-Just as an example of how prevalent this narrative has become, hardly a day goes by where Yahoo's homepage doesn't feature a major news story or opinion piece in some way discussing or promoting the gay lifestyle / "gay marriage".
-That's just one example of course, and Yahoo's certainly not alone.
-It's everywhere in our society.
+Regardless of how one feels about this issue, it cannot be denied that many corners of our society are pushing the narrative that homosexuality not only isn't wrong, but is to be celebrated.
+Literally, it is everywhere, from pretty much every primetime t.v. show in the last 20 years to news outlets to movies to schools to companies and their "diversity training" - this certain narrative is heavily pushed all over society.
+In many circles, it has actually become fairly "cool" to say that you are gay, where you are to be looked up to and celebrated if you "come out" and say you are gay.
+Many have come to believe that for thousands of years everyone was oppressive hating bigots but that now we are all much more enlightened.

 The issue has also infiltrated our churches and many denominations have been battling this very issue and have been, or are in process of, being ripped down the middle over this.
 There are already major prominent denominations that held to a certain view for their entire history that in the last decade have done a 180-degree shift.
-This is a real issue that the Body of Christ has to grapple with in this culture.
+This is a real issue for churches to grapple with in this culture.

-I'm going to start though by just jumping in and sharing an "intense" Scripture.
+Let's just look at one of them briefly.
 I love to talk about God's love as much as the next person, but the Bible also talks of God's wrath.
 Yes, wrath.

 Romans 1:18-32 says: